-To prevent oral problems, it’s important to learn the best dental care tips and ensure a regular visit to the dental clinic.
+It’s important to learn the best dental care tips and ensure a regular visit to the dental clinic to prevent oral problems.
 It’s also vital to know about the common tooth problems and their symptoms so that you can identify the potential threats and get treatment before the situation worsens.

 Cavities or Tooth Decay

-Cavities or tooth decay is one of the most common problems induced by the formation of plaque on teeth.
+Cavities or tooth decay is one of the most common problems induced by plaque formation on teeth.

 The best way to get rid of plaque formation is by maintaining oral hygiene.
 A consultation from family dentistry upon the first sign of tooth decay can make it easier to treat the problem.